sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 = Where do I report security bugs found in this plugin? =

-Please report security bugs found in the source code of _Contact Form 7 - Dynamic Text Extension_ WordPress plugin through the [Wordfence Intelligence Vulnerability Submission Form](https://www.wordfence.com/threat-intel/vulnerabilities/submit) or the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/56e65af9-b50c-4307-b670-7d69463bd829).
+Please report security bugs found in the source code of _DTX - Dynamic Text Extension for Contact Form 7_ WordPress plugin through the [Wordfence Intelligence Vulnerability Submission Form](https://www.wordfence.com/threat-intel/vulnerabilities/submit) or the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/56e65af9-b50c-4307-b670-7d69463bd829).
 Both platforms can assist you with verification, CVE assignment, and notify me without publicly disclosing details that could put websites at risk.

 = Where can I contribute? =